Why should you back up your phone?

 Make the most of the cloud

-While keeping backups of your iPhone is always a wise idea, an even more reliable way to protect your data would be to simply store all of it on the cloud.
-That way, should your iPhone ever experience any issues, or you replace your phone, your files will always be safe and sound without needing to restore a backup.
+While keeping your iPhone backed up is always a good idea, an even more reliable way to protect your content would be to simply store all of it on the cloud.
+That way, should your iPhone ever experience any issues, or you replace your phone, your files will always be safe and sound without needing to restore your content.